stashapp/StashDB-Docs/docs/performers/performer-names-and-aliases.md

 _Unconfirmed guideline, subject to change pending formal approval._

 ### Diacritics in Performer Names
-- **Diacritics should be included in the primary name with the name without diacritics being added as an alias.**
+- **Diacritics can be included in the primary name but the name without diacritics must be included as an alias.**

-Diacritics are the glyphs added on the letters.
-Most popular ones are acute ( ◌́ ) and grave ( ◌̀ ), but all diacritics should be use if it is part of the performer name.
-Example [Vitória Vonteese](https://stashdb.org/performers/fbd10ce7-3209-4788-b84f-3a2ec1b19326).
+Diacritics are the marks added above or below a letter to indicate a difference in pronunciation.
+Two of the most popular ones are acute ( ◌́ ) and grave ( ◌̀ ).
+The primary name of a performer may include any of these diacritical marks but the same name without any diacritics will need to be included as an alias.
+This makes it easier to find them in search results.
+For example, [Vitória Vonteese](https://stashdb.org/performers/fbd10ce7-3209-4788-b84f-3a2ec1b19326) has a diacritic in her primary name but also has `Vitoria Vonteese` (no diacritic) as an alias.

-The only exception is [JAV Performer Names](#jav-performer-names).
+Also, please be aware that the same considerations explained in "[Preferred Performer Names](#preferred-performer-names)" still apply here.
+A name without diacritics may still be preferrable as the primary if it's by far the most commonly used spelling for that performer, for example.

+[JAV Performer Names](#jav-performer-names) are a notable exception to all of the above.
+Please see that page for more details.

 ### JAV Performer Names
 - **Western order with simplified Latin characters as default primary name, all other spellings as aliases.**